liamnewmarch/.dotfiles/README.md

 # 📁 .dotfiles

-A collection of config files for various command line tools including Z shell, Vim, Tmux and Git.
+This repo contains my [dotfiles](https://en.wikipedia.org/wiki/Hidden_file_and_hidden_directory#Unix_and_Unix-like_environments) – configuration files for various command line tools that I use.

-Also sets some of my preferred defaults for macOS, as well as offering to install Xcode CommandLineTools and Homebrew.
+There is an installer which automatically clones the repo to a `~/.dotfiles` folder in your home directory and interactively sets up symlinks and installs common tools.
+To use it follow the instructions below.

+Where possible, shell-specific scripts were written with POSIX portability in mind.
+These are located in `files/.profile.d/` and have been tested with Zsh, Bash, and Bash in ‘sh’ POSIX compatibility mode.
+There are also some optional macOS-specific customisations in the install script – these will be skipped when running on other platforms.

+Rather than add local customisations to your `~/.zshrc` or `.~/bashrc`, you are encouraged to create a `~/.profile.d/local.sh` file and add customisations and aliases there.
+This will be sourced automatically if it exists.

-## Installer
+## cURL install (recommended)

-All the fancy install scripts use cURL these days, if you trust me you can run the following command.
+The easiest way to get started is to run the following (you can find the [source of this script here](https://raw.githubusercontent.com/liamnewmarch/.dotfiles/master/docs/index.html)).

 ```
-sh -c "$(curl -fsSL https://liamnewmarch.github.io/.dotfiles)"
+bash -c "$(curl -fsSL https://liamnewmarch.github.io/.dotfiles)"
 ```

-You’ll need cURL and Git to be installed.
+__Note__ You’ll need cURL and Git to be installed.

 ## Git install

-The script above is a wrapper around the following commands.
+The script above is effectively a wrapper around the following commands.
 You can run them manually if you prefer.

 ```
 git clone https://github.com/liamnewmarch/.dotfiles.git
-cd .dotfiles
-./install.sh
+.dotfiles/install.sh
 ```

+__Note__ You’ll need Git to be installed.